 Boulder, CO 80301

 All users must comply with UCAR computer security policies and procedures.
-See Access to and use of computer and information systems.
+See Access to and Use of Information Systems and Technology Infrastructure (staff login required).

 We strive to maximize the availability and value of our computer and network systems by protecting them from unauthorized access.
 Good security practices help prevent data loss or corruption, malicious activity, and loss of computer time.

 As a user, you have an important role in ensuring the security of these resources.
-In addition to protecting the authentication token that gives you access to our systems, we ask that you do the following:
+In addition to protecting the passwords, PINS, and tokens that give you access to our systems, we ask that you do the following:

 Do not leave your PIN where others may view it, and do not affix it to your workstation or your token.
 Do not use the same PIN that you use for debit cards or credit cards.